umarhassan-mitodl/14.271-fall-2005/content/pages/readings.md

 Bounded Rationality
 {{< tdclose >}}{{< tdopen >}}

 Ellison, G. "Bounded Rationality in Industrial Organization."
 In *Advances in Economics and Econometrics: Theory and Applications*.
 Edited by Richard Burnell, Whitney Newey, and Torsten Persson.
 Ninth World Congress.
-New York, NY: Cambridge University Press, forthcoming. ([PDF](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/ACB0E880B611BA10E304BBB70883401D/9781139052276c5_p142-174_CBO.pdf/bounded_rationality_in_industrial_organization.pdf))
+New York, NY: Cambridge University Press, forthcoming. ({{% resource_link "34362ec9-9dcd-417c-8057-00d8c2b0564e" "PDF" %}})

 Vigna, S. Della, and U. Malmendier.
 "Contract Design and Self-Control: Theory and Evidence." *Quarterly Journal of Economics* 119 (2004): 353-402.

 Vigna, S. Della, Stefano, and U. Malmendier.
 "Paying Not to Go to the Gym." *American Economic Review*.
 (Forthcoming).

 Gabaix, X., and D. Laibson.
 "Shrouded Attributes, Consumer Myopia, and Information Suppression in Competitive Markets."
 NBER Working Paper 11755.
-National Bureau of Economic Research, Cambridge, MA, November 2005. ([PDF](http://papers.nber.org/papers/w11755.pdf))
+National Bureau of Economic Research, Cambridge, MA, November 2005. ({{% resource_link "f71f5521-57c6-486a-b000-8fc1fcd8b4d3" "PDF" %}})

 Baye, M., and J. Morgan.
 "Price Dispersion in the Lab and on the Internet: Theory and Evidence." *Rand Journal of Economics* 35, no. 3: 449-466.